Amasirat/Obsidian/Computer Networks.md

 Abstractions are critical to understanding network architectures, it is a tool for designers to manage complexity while designing systems.
 Abstraction usually leads to a layered approach to design.
 The benefits of this includes:
 * Manageability: Decomposes a complex problem into small manageable problems.
-* Modularity and Separation of concerns: Makin it so that you can easily change technologies related to on layer of the design without impacting the lower layers.
+* Modularity and Separation of concerns: Makin it so that you can easily change technologies related to one layer of the design without impacting the lower layers.

 Abstract objects that make up the layers of a network architecture are called **Protocols**.